comet-dev/CometJS/README.md

 ```
 ## Experimental
 - Comet has not been tested within the desktop...
-- Comet Shell package is not within the files.
+- Comet Shell package is not finished.
 - Package Manager is being worked on.

 ## Contributing